The Giglio Feast: History, fun facts, and what to expect at this year’s celebration in Brooklyn

 2019 Giglio Feast; Photo © 6sqft

 For the 2019 event, the church had to find outside volunteers to be paranzas for the first time.
 As the Wall Street Journal reported, the neighborhood, which has rapidly gentrified in the last two decades, is no longer the Italian enclave it was once.
-The organizers launched a campaign to recruit strong lifters, going to Italian-American organizations and nearby fitness centers.
+The organizers launched a campaign to recruit strong lifters, seeking out Italian-American organizations and nearby fitness centers.

 “They don’t have to be Italian,” Anthony “Nooche” Pennolino told the WSJ.
 “You can get a fireman or a cop who’s maybe Irish or Polish and they’re engaged with their faith.”